smassh-73/smassh-73.github.io/_posts/2022-10-07-welcome-to-our-family-Website.md

 And a Parser (to see how much damage you have done) [Game Parser][game-parser].

 And there is even a differnt GUI if you do not like the original one that comes with the game.
-This one has more customization [Darq-UI][darq-ui]
+This one has more customization and is very popular in game.
+[Darq-UI][darq-ui]

 [ever-quest]: https://www.everquest2.com/home
 [game-map]:   https://maps.eq2interface.com/index.php?action=download